reside-ic/rb.test/README.md

-Just a test of repobuilder
+Just a test of repobuilder.